mkhodak/offconvex.github.io/_posts/alacarte.md

 ## Inducing word embedding from their contexts: a surprising linear relationship

 Suppose a single occurence of a word $w$ is surrounded by a sequence $c$ of words.
 What is a reasonable guess for the word embedding $v_w$  of $w$?
+For convenience, we will let $u_c$ denote the  average of the word embeddings of words in $c$.

-The famous word2vec method seems to suggest that a good guess could be surrounding a word $w$ to its word embedding $v_w$.
+> **Guess 1:** The famous word2vec method suggests that $u_c$ is (up to scaling) a good estimate for $v_w$.
-We are going to represent  context sequence $c$, using the average $v_w^\textrm{avg}$ over the embeddings of all words $w'\in c$.
-(For a justification  see the [earlier blog post](http://www.offconvex.org/2016/02/14/word-embeddings-2/).)

-We postulate that there exists an unknown but fixed linear transform $A$ between this context vector and the word embedding $v_w$, i.e. that $v_w\approx Av_w^\textrm{avg}$ .
-The existence of a linear transform $A$ is in fact theoretically justified and we will elaborate on this later in the post.
-While seemingly simple, using a linear transform also subsumes several other ways of getting good context representations, such as removing the [top singular component or down-weighting frequent directions](http://www.offconvex.org/2018/06/17/textembeddings/).
+Unfortunately, this totally fails.
+Taking such estimates from even thousands of occurences of $w$, the average  does not converge anywhere close to the ground truth embedding $v_w$.
+The following is a new discovery

+> [Sanjeev,Yingyu and Tengyu]() For each text corpus there is a matrix $A$  such that $A u_c$ is a good estimate for $v_w$.
+Note that if we already know word embeddings for many words, then the best such  $A$ is easy to find via linear regression by minimizing the average $|Au_c -v_w|_2^2 $ over occurences for such words.

+This actually works!
+A theoretical justification appears later, but experimentally it is found that for frequent words $w$ the average of such induced embeddings from their appearances in the corpus have cosine similarity $>0.9$ with their true word embeddings.
+(The level of agreement varies a bit between GloVe, word2vec etc. a bit.)

 We call this transformed context vector the  *à la carte* embedding of $w$, so called because given a matrix $A$ it is near-effortless to learn an embedding of any desired word (and later, any feature) without paying the *prix fixe* of full-corpus training.
 Furthermore, for frequent words we find that vectors induced using the best linear transform of their average context vector in a corpus have cosine similarity $>0.9$ with their true word embeddings.
 The latter finding also shows a simple way of learning $A$: linear regression over sets $C_w$ containing all contexts of frequent words $w$ in a large text corpus: